TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

   - [ ] ./docs/content/chifra/configs.md needs work
   - [ ] Must document running against private networks and how one must configure the scraper for smaller chunks

-- [ ] Chain specific data:
-  - [ ] prefunds, timestamps, prices, manifest, explorer urls, explorer apis, specials

-- [ ] Chain specific data with overlay
-  - [ ] names

-- [ ] Not chain specific data
-  - [ ] abis

 - [ ] Chifra Export
   - [ ] Uniswap pricing of reconciliations obviously doesn't work on non-main net.

+- [ ] What we need in the manifest
+  - [ ] timestamps in the smart contract

 - [x] Closed Issues
   - [x] `chifra init --chain unknown_chain` should fail gracefully